-In metallurgy applications, natural flake graphite is used as an additive in specialized refractories such as magnesia-carbon bricks.
 Natural and synthetic graphite are also excellent solutions for hot metal toppings due to their good size distribution and thickness, purity, oxidation resistance and thermal conductivity.

 Other applications for graphite include fuel cells, brake pads, carbon brushes, supercapacitors, heat-exchange foils, sintered ceramics, hard metals, refractories, pencil leads, lubricants, can coatings, catalysts and synthetic diamonds.

-Imerys is committed to contributing to the shift towards clean and green energy sources other than fossil fuels and will continue to invest R&D resources on the development of solutions for battery and energy storage technologies.
+Imerys is committed to contributing to the shift towards clean and green energy sources other than fossil fuels and will continue to invest R&D resources in the development of solutions for battery and energy storage technologies.

 Environmental regulation might be driving the trend for increased manufacturing of electric cars, but high-quality ingredients in their batteries are ensuring drivers reach their destinations safely and reliably.